OISF/suricata/doc/userguide/rules/base64-keywords.rst

 base64_data
 -----------

+base64_data is a ``sticky buffer``.
-Sticky buffer.
-Enable content matching on the data previously decoded by base64_decode.
+Enables content matching on the data previously decoded by base64_decode.

 Example
 -------